psloliveirajr/academic-kickstart/content/publication/Long-range_correlation_studies_in_deep_earthquakes_global_series/index.md

 # 7 = Thesis (v4.2+ required)
 # 8 = Patent (v4.2+ required)
 - "2"
-publishDate: "2020-04-12T18:57:29Z"
+publishDate: "2020-08-29T00:00:00Z"
 slides:

-summary: In the present paper we have conducted studies on seismological properties using worldwide data of deep earthquakes (depth larger than 70 km), considering events with magnitude $m\geq4.5$.
-We have addressed the problem under the perspective of complex networks, using a time window model to build the networks for deep earthquakes, which present scale-free and small-world features.
+summary: In the present paper we have conducted studies on seismological properties using worldwide data of deep earthquakes (depth larger than 70 km), considering events with magnitude greater than or equal to 4.5.
+This work is an extension of a previous study using a similar approach, for shallow events.
+We have addressed the problem under the perspective of complex networks, using a time window model to build the networks for deep earthquakes.

 tags:
 - Earthquakes
 - Complex networks